asplogic/enclose/README.md

 - If you don't have the OS installed, you can use a VM such as VirtualBox or VMWare and compile your executable in that OS.

-### Node runtime
+### Node.js runtime

-Currently the size of built executables is additionally increased by 5-7 MB, due to node runtime.
-Each executable has the node runtime packaged with it (captive runtime).
+Currently the size of built executables is additionally increased by 5-7 MB, due to node.js runtime.
+Each executable has the node.js runtime packaged with it (captive runtime).

 ### Native modules